zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 ## Summary
 In this blog post, I introduced one of the Symmetric key encryption algorithm - the AES256.

-We chose the Haskell library - cryptonite and implemented a few functions to create a secret key, encrypt and decrypt messages.
+We chose the Haskell library - cryptonite, and implemented a few functions to create a secret key, encrypt and decrypt messages.

-The block cipher mode we used is ECB mode, the simplest mode.
+The block cipher mode we used for AES is ECB mode, which is the simplest mode.

-Along the way, we also introduced some basic Haskell syntax and language features.
-And how to use GHCi as a REPL to quickly test and experiment the functions that we implemented.
+Along the way, we also introduced some basic Haskell syntax and language features, and how to use GHCi as a REPL to quickly test and experiment the functions that we implemented.

 All the source code can be found here.

-The next blog post, I will be talking about a different block cipher mode for AES algorithm, called CTR mode.
+In the next blog post, I will be talking about a different block cipher mode for AES algorithm, called CTR mode.
 This mode is a more practical and secure mode that can be used in real-world cases.